daveblackuk/VSR/README.md

 The installer should install in the default directory - these instructions are for manual installation:

-The server integrates with vPilot using a plug-in DLL - this needs to be copied to the vPilot\plugins\ folder, if vPilot has been installed without changes then this can be found under
+The server integrates with vPilot using a plug -in DLL - this needs to be copied to the vPilot\plugins\ folder, if vPilot has been installed without changes then this can be found under

 C:\Users\[your username]\AppData\Local\vPilot\Plugins.

-There is a batch file (install_message.bat) in the server directory that will automatically copy the DLL to the correct directory.

 Stop and start vPilot, the reconnect to the network.